OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 This includes data which can be extracted from an address book or list (e.g. smartphone address book, e-mail address book or CSV file), e.g.:

-*   This includes data which can be extracted from an address book or list, e.g. smartphone or e-mail address book, or CSV file. e.g. first and last name
+*   First and last name
 *   E-mail addresses
 *   Phone numbers
 *   Job title and company name